CDrummond/bliss-analyser/UserGuide.md

 CUE files
 ---------

-If the anlyser encounters an audio file with a matching CUE file (e.g.
+If the analyser encounters an audio file with a matching CUE file (e.g.
 `album.flac` and `album.cue` in same folder) then it will attempt to analyse the individual tracks contained within.